luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 ### Configuration

-Also the most tedious part, will go for most of the defaults plus recommended configs (by [TRaSH](https://trash-guides.info/)) according to the official [Sonarr: Quick start guide](https://wiki.servarr.com/sonarr/quick-start-guide), as with [Radarr](#radarr).
-Anything that is either not mentioned in the guide, or that is specific to how I'm setting up stuff in this entry will be stated below.
+Will be following the official [Sonarr: Quick start guide](https://wiki.servarr.com/sonarr/quick-start-guide) as well as the recommendations by [TRaSH: Sonarr](https://trash-guides.info/Sonarr/).

+Anything that is not mentioned in either guide or that is specific to how I'm setting up stuff will be stated below.

 #### Media Management